-- Support and work alongside parents/carers in addressing pastoral concerns impacting on their child's learning and development. - Work with staff in delivering good pupil support and build upon the caring and respectful relationships that exist between staff, pupils and families. - Provide support to individual children; listening and talking to children who may need support in a variety of pastoral issues, for example, self-esteem and confidence, bereavement, managing feelings, anxieties/worries, separation and developing social and friendships skills. - Respond to situations as they arise within school. - Meet with parents/carers to discuss issues relating to their child. - 'Signpost' families to outside services for appropriate provision and support.
+- Support and work alongside families in addressing concerns impacting on their child's learning and development. - Work with staff in delivering good pupil support and build upon the caring and respectful relationships that exist between staff, pupils and families. - Provide support to individual children; listening and talking to children who may need support in a variety of issues, for example, self-esteem and confidence, bereavement, managing feelings, anxieties/worries, separation and developing social and friendships skills. - Respond to situations as they arise within school. - Meet with families to discuss issues relating to the child. - 'Signpost' families to outside services for appropriate provision and support.